Air and sea traffic disrupted as 120 km winds batter Netherlands

 Gale force winds sweeping in from the North Sea disrupted land and marine traffic throughout the low-lying country, as the Dutch meteorological office issued a code red warning for the country's northern and coastal provinces.

-At Rotterdam, Europe's largest port, two container terminals were closed, with ships forced to line up out at sea.
+At Rotterdam, Europe's largest port, two container terminals were closed, with ships forced to queue out at sea.
 A spokesman said this was a routine precaution when winds rise above gale force seven.
 Bulk liquid terminals continued to operate.

 (Reporting by Thomas Escritt; Editing by Catherine Evans)